-Mean time of sensory-motor reaction (from 5-6 evaluations) is ms. Mean value of sensory-motor reaction time in the students of the group is ms.
+1. Mean time of sensory-motor reaction (from 5-6 evaluations) is ms.

 Lesson 17.
 PHYSIOLOGY OF AUDITORY, VESTIBULAR, TASTE, OLFACTORY AND TACTILE ANALYZERS

 1. The auditory system.
 Peculiarities of the structure and properties of sound-perceiving and sound-conducting apparatuses.
 Mechanisms of sound perception and analysis.
 Transmission and processing of information in conducting pathways and central parts of the auditory system.